MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/state-management/store-pattern.md

 ## Example

-- Store JavaScript - set up store object with a debug attribute, a state attribute with our data in it and some methods that are used to set data on the state.
+- `store.js` - store in JavaScript.
+Set up a store object with a debug attribute, a state attribute with our data in it, and some methods that are used to set data on the state.
     ```javascript
     const store = {
       debug: true,